COLOSSIANS 2:9

 paying the price for sin.
 These scars are an eternal declaration that God loves

 mankind, even though man is so terribly sinful.
-We know that Jesus existed
+We know that Jesus existed before

-before His birth.
-Along with the Father and the Spirit, Jesus created the
+His birth.
+Along with the Father and the Spirit, Jesus created the universe.
+In the beginning was the Word, and the

-was the Word, and the Word was with God, and the Word was God.
-The same was in
+Word was with God, and the Word was God.
+The same was in the beginning with

-It shows the great esteem that God gives to the human body.
+gives to the human body.
 King David wrote, I am fearfully and wonderfully made.
 That pure body was injured and maimed

 and marred and hung on a cross.
 That body was raised from the dead and ascended